wolf29/sipper-bird/README.md

 By default the sip server is started with this command string

-There needs to be a cron job set for jimmy-olsen - The line below makes the sipper-bird check on the 5th minute of every hour
+There needs to be a cron job set for the sipper-bird. - The line below added to the opensrf user's crontab list makes the sipper-bird check on the 5th minute of every hour

 5 * * * * /openils/bin/sipper-bird.sh